Landed Cost Calculation Guide

 Short direct answer

-Use: product cost + shipping + duty + tax + insurance + handling fees, then divide by confirmed units received.
-That output is your real cost floor.
+Use: product cost + shipping + duty + customs tax + insurance + handling fees, then divide by confirmed units received.
+This gives your real imported cost per unit.

 Landed cost formula in plain language